ksafranski/tetra/README.md

 After cloning or pulling the contents of the system, run `npm install` to install all dependencies.

+## Adapters

+The system stores versions, schemas, and users locally.
+Adapters are used to handle processing of documents and blobs.
+The `/adapters` folder contains corresponding directories in which adapters can be installed.

 ## Usage

 The system works off a version-schema system which allows easy development